-For example, employers will sometimes offer an employee what is deemed “minimum notice” in accordance with the provisions of the Employment Standards Act, 2000, [Part XV, “Termination of Employment”] or the Canada Labour Code, or 8 weeks’ notice, saying that it is in accordance with the Ministry of Labour’s “Termination and Severance” guidelines.
+For example, employers will sometimes offer an employee what is deemed “minimum notice” in accordance with the provisions of the Employment Standards Act, 2000, [Part XV, “Termination of Employment”] or the Canada Labour Code [pages 42-45], or 8 weeks’ notice, saying that it is in accordance with the Ministry of Labour’s “Termination and Severance” guidelines.
 However, these are just the minimums, to which of course an employer will comply, like the minimum wage, because otherwise, charges might occur.
 See our article on how such minimums are often inappropriate.
 These are the kinds of things we find in severance package reviews.

 It has been held that an employee is generally entitled to 3-5 weeks’ notice per year of service.
-Some courts have found that a month per year of service is an average of what is awarded, for instance see: Ryshpan v.
+Some courts have found that a month per year of service is an average of what is awarded, for instance, see: Ryshpan v.
 Burns Fry Ltd., 1995 7278 (ON SC), but other elongating factors come into play.

-With long term employees the court might find that the termination is effectively forced retirement and provide additional notice based on this.
+With long term employees, the court might find that the termination is effectively forced retirement and provide additional notice based on this.

 Video: How to look at your Severance package

-Simply fill out the form below for a free callback from us in order to see if you should fight your severance package.
+Simply fill out the form below for a free callback from us, in order to see if you should fight your Severance Package.